Thinking Errors Worksheet

 About This Worksheet

-Thinking errors can affect a client’s judgment if not properly addressed in therapy.
-Learning about which thinking errors your client experiences most often can aid in learning healthy CBT coping skills, like thought-challenging, gentle self-talk, and more.
+Thinking errors can affect a client's judgment if not properly addressed in therapy.
+Learning about the thinking errors your client experiences most often can aid in learning healthy CBT coping skills, like thought-challenging, gentle self-talk, and more.

 Adults participating in CBT can benefit from the Thinking Errors worksheet.
 It can be used in individual or group counseling sessions.